binarypie-dev/hypercube/README.md

 ## Acknowledgments

-BinaryOS is built on the shoulders of giants:
+Hypercube is built on the shoulders of giants:

 - [Universal Blue](https://universal-blue.org/) for the excellent image-based desktop platform
 - [Project Bluefin](https://projectbluefin.io/) for the outstanding developer experience foundation